-The Company's net claims ratio increased during the year to 86% (2019: 75%).
-This was largely attributable to a strengthening in reserve levels on US surplus lines, commercial credit and payment protection insurance business.
+The Company's net claims ratio reduced during the year to 72% (2020: 86%).
+This was largely attributable to proportionately higher reinsurance recoveries on those lines incurring losses in 2021 compared with the prior year.
+In particular this impacted certain lines of business in runoff.

-The Company's combined ratio has increased during the year to 100% (2019: 81%).
-This was driven by the 11%-point increase in loss ratio above and an 8%-point increase in expense ratio.
-With the reduction in the quota share reinsurance cession with AIIL in 2019 there has been a commensurate decrease in the overrider received from AIIL and this was the primary reason for the variance on the prior year.
+The Company's combined ratio has increased during the year to 120% (2020: 93%).
+This was driven by the 14%-point decrease in loss ratio above and a 41%-point increase in expense ratio.
+Acquisition costs have grown with a change in the composition of business in the current.
+In addition, the Company has seen growth in operating costs and a reduced level of expense recovery under an historic quota share arrangement with AIIL.